 14/94 HOCKEY STAFF

 A native of St. John's, NL, Canada, Shayne played junior hockey in Canada before committing to play NCAA college hockey with Neumann University.
 Shayne was named ECAC West Rookie of the Year in 2014 after his first season in college.
 After graduating in 2017, he sits 5th all time in career points scored with 108 points in 4 years.
-Shayne turned pro in 2017, splitting time between the SPHL and ECHL, where he holds the Evansville Thunderbolts record for most goals scored in a single season.
+Shayne turned pro in 2017, splitting time between the SPHL and ECHL, where he now holds the Evansville Thunderbolts record for most goals scored in a single season.
 He also brings a wealth of coaching experience, coaching for 10 years with Xtreme Hockey programs in Canada, along with coaching Philadelphia Little Flyers and Delco Phantoms teams while attending college in Aston, PA.
-Shayne is currently a coach for two Little Flyers AAA teams, Director of Female Hockey for the Little Flyers Girls program, along with being an assistant coach for Neumann University Men's Ice Hockey.
+Shayne is currently a coach and director for the Philadelphia Little Flyers youth program along with being assistant coach for Neumann University Men's Ice Hockey.
 He most recently coached the 14U Girls AA Team to a USA Hockey National Championship.

 A native of Eustis, FL, Grace played for the Boston Shamrocks in the JWHL prior to committing to play NCAA hockey with Neumann University where she captained the team during her Junior and Senior Year.
 After graduating in 2017, Grace was drafted to the Toronto Fury in the CWHL, but elected to sign her first pro contract with the Connecticut Whale in the NWHL.
 In just her second season with the Whale she was named an NWHL All Star.
 Along with playing in the All Star Game, she participated in the fastest skater in the skills competition.
 Grace is currently a member of the Buffalo Beauts in the Premier Hockey Federation (Formerly knows as NWHL).
 Grace has worked with Delco Phantoms teams during her time in College, along with coaching group sessions and private lessons for Fairfield Ice Academy in Connecticut.
 Grace is a great role model for young girls involved in hockey and advocate for the growth of women's hockey worldwide.
 Grace is also currently a Director of Female Hockey for the Little Flyers Girls Program and Assistant Coach for the Neumann University NCAA Women's Hockey Team.